 - Strawberries, cherries, raspberries, blueberries and other berries

 - Lemon and lime (they're use in many recipes, but I personally don't prefer them with red wine.
 They're great for white sangria though)

 Does Sangria need brandy?

-Traditionaly no alcohol is used except the wine.
+Traditionaly no alcohol is used in Spanish Sangria except the wine.
 If you want your sangria to pack more of a punch, you can add a quarter of a cup brandy per bottle of wine (60ml brandy per 750ml wine).

 Usually brandy is added to recipes that require a lot of orange juice and soda.
 This recipe requires the juice from 1 orange and no soda or ice, so the alcohol of the wine is enough to make a light and refreshing drink.

 - Make it a day before.
-The best Sangria is the one who has been in the fridge for 1 day.
-Make it the day before so tha wine has the chance to absorb all the flavors from the fruit and the spice.
+The best Sangria is the one who has been chilling in the fridge for 1 day.
+Making it ahead gives the wine the chance to absorb all the flavors from the fruit and the spice.
 It really makes a difference!

 - Use a red wine you enjoy drinking.
 I can't stress this enough.
 If you don't like the wine on its own then you won't like it in the Sangria.

 - Use a young, fruity wine, not high in tannins because tannins can taste bitter when cold.